zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-reports/ggv-reports.md

     * Lab: Environment Setup
     * Lab: Initialize Environment
 * The following are required to complete this lab:
-    * Oracle GoldenGate Veridata installed
+    * Source and Target connections are created as described in **Lab: Create Datasource Connections**.
-    * Groups and Compare Pairs have been created as described in Lab: Create Groups, Compare Pairs, Jobs, and Run Jobs
+    * Groups and Compare Pairs are configured as described in **Lab: Create Groups and Compare Pairs**.
-    * Jobs have been created and executed as described in Lab: Create Groups, Compare Pairs, Jobs, and Run Jobs
+    * Jobs are created and executed as described in **Lab: Create and Execute Jobs**.

 ## **STEP 1:** View a Report